Cycling in Sussex

 Amberley is a chocolate-box Sussex village dotted with thatched and flint cottages and sits on the River Arun.
-There are a variety of bike tracks and routes to explore in the area, and excellent views to enjoy from Bignor Hill.
+There are a variety of bike tracks and routes to explore in the area, and excellent views to enjoy from Bignor Hill on this ride here.

 Cycling at Black Down